EkaterinaBurtseva/webdriver-io-tests-js/README.md

 # webdriver-io-tests-js
-Basic tests using Webdriver.io and JS
+Basic tests using Webdriver.io and NodeJs